mmbmf1/mmbmf1/posts/database-initialization-scripts.md

 ## Benefits

-- Team consistency - Same setup automatically
+- **Team consistency** - Same setup automatically.
+Everyone gets identical schemas and seed data without manual steps or documentation to follow.
-- Version control - SQL files in git
+- **Version control** - SQL files in git.
+Your database schema becomes part of your codebase, with full history and review capabilities.
-- Reproducibility - Fresh setup in one command
+- **Reproducibility** - Fresh setup in one command.
+New developers can get a fully configured database with `docker-compose up`, no additional steps needed.
-- Easy reset - Remove volumes and restart
+- **Easy reset** - Remove volumes and restart.
+When you need a clean slate, just delete volumes and start over - initialization scripts run automatically.

 Next: [docker-data-persistence.md](./docker-data-persistence.md) | [postgresql-connection-pooling.md](./postgresql-connection-pooling.md)